Welcome to the Topic “Types of property management”

 Most people are aware of residential property management and commercial property management.
 Understandably, we often ask: “What is industrial property management?” industrial property is often used with commercial property interchangeably.
 However, this is not the case.

 Commercial property is divided into several different groups, one of which is industrial property.
 The industrial property itself is further divided into several areas.
 Understanding these areas and their unique qualities goes a long way toward knowing how to manage each as an industrial property manager properly.

-- Flex Warehouse: this space can also be easily transformed; usually clustered into single-story industrial parks; usually includes a combination of office and factory space.
+- Flex Warehouse: This space can also be easily transformed; usually clustered into single-story industrial parks; and usually includes a combination of office and factory space.